 \subsection{Spherical Fourier-Bessel series on the unit ball}

-By properly introducing the boundary conditions, the SFB series can be used to construct orthogonal basis for the bounded ball $\BBCFour{r}=\{x:\|x\|\leq r\}\subset \R^d$ (see also \cite{WRB08} for a discussion of formulations and applications of SFB on $\BB^d$ with $d=2,3$).
-For convenience, we only consider the unit ball, i.e., the case $\BBCFour{1}=\BB^d$.
-Two typical boundary conditions are the Dirichlet boundary and the Neumann boundary condition, which respectively transfer~\eqref{eqnC5:Helmholtz equation} to
+With appropriate boundary conditions, SFB series can be used to construct orthogonal bases for the bounded ball $\BBCFour{r}=\{x:\|x\|\leq r\}\subset \R^d$ (see also \cite{WRB08} for a discussion of formulations and applications of SFB on $\BB^d$ with $d=2,3$).
+For convenience, we consider only the unit ball, i.e., $\BBCFour{1}=\BB^d$.
+Two typical choices are the Dirichlet and Neumann boundary conditions, which respectively transform~\eqref{eqnC5:Helmholtz equation} into